Help Desk vs Service Desk: What is the Difference?

 Getting the right tools for a specific task is critical for successful business processes.
-When you choose a software solution for your company’s IT services, you will find articles referring to the help desk and service desk as the same thing.
-In contrast, other articles state those are entirely different things.
+Sometimes the help desk and service desk are considered to be the same thing.
+In contrast, others see those as entirely different things.
 Telling those two concepts apart can be very confusing.

-In this article, we will have a look at various aspects of both the service desk and helpdesk to provide you with a detailed and comprehensive answer to the question: “What is the difference between the service desk and helpdesk?”.
+In this article, we will have a look at various aspects of both the service desk and help desk to provide you with a detailed and comprehensive answer to the question: “What is the difference between service desk and help desk?”.

 The most general and all-encompassing term that covers all the services an IT team provides to the end users is IT Service Management (ITSM).
 Here are the most critical processes covered by ITSM:

 - • IT asset management

 As you can see, some of these processes (e.g., change management or knowledge management) are not something one will expect from a typical service desk or IT support team.
 That’s because service desks and help desks only represent smaller pieces of ITSM and thus don’t have that broad scope of responsibilities.

 Being an ITSM subdivision, a service desk is responsible for IT service delivery with some added functionality, i.a., asset management, self-service portal upkeeping, and reporting.

 A help desk is the service desk sub-service with a prime focus on customer service request management.
 So, what is the difference between service desk and help desk?
 Let’s try to find out.

 According to ITIL’s definition, a service desk is: “The single point of contact between the service provider and the users.
 A typical service desk manages incidents and service requests and also handles communication with the users.”

 Or, in more simple terms, a service desk is a contact center users call to get help from IT professionals.
 And the primary goal of a service desk is to deliver top-notch services fixing the issue or providing required maintenance as fast as possible to minimize possible downtime.